sagr12004/sagr12004/README.md

 ### 💡 Career Objective

-To secure opportunities where I can apply my technical skills, grow as a full‑stack developer, and contribute to meaningful software solutions.
+To secure opportunities where I can apply my technical skills, grow as a full-stack developer, and contribute to meaningful software solutions.

-<i>Always learning.
-Always building.</i>
+*Always learning.
+Always building.*